psmitsu/bubblebox/README.md

         # profiles/__home.profile
         --bind $( get_home ) $HOME

-There is also a way to include profiles within others:
+There is also a way to include profiles within other profiles:

         # profiles/wine.profile
         !include __basic